AlexeyRaga/home.nix/Readme.md

 ### SecureEnv

-`SecureEnv` allows to store secrets securely populating them from password managers (currently only `1Password`) with an ability to export these secrets as environment variables.
+`SecureEnv` allows to store secrets securely populating them from password managers (currently only `1Password`) with an ability to export these secrets as environment variables and ssh keys in ssh-agent.

-The reason for not exporting them from password managers directly is that they only keeps a session open for a short periof of time, which means that users will be asked to re-authenticate often.
+The reason for not exporting them from password managers directly is that they only keeps a session open for a short period of time, which means that users will be asked to re-authenticate often.

 Instead, secrets are copied to `Keychain` (on MacOS) or `Keyring` (on Linux) and then used to source env variables.